 Start in the Southern California/Baja Gallery where you’ll find the 142,000-gallon, three-story high Honda Blue Cavern that features ocean inhabitants found off the coast of Catalina Island.
 You’ll also want to visit the Seal and Sea Lion Habitat and the Ray Touch Pool.
 Highlighting habitats in and around the Bering Strait, the Northern Pacific gallery features a collection of graceful jellies, four playful otters in the Sea Otter Exhibit, and the largest species of octopus in the world, the giant Pacific octopus, which can grow more than 20 feet long!

 Then head to the warmer waters of the Tropical Pacific Gallery and the largest exhibit in the aquarium—the 350,000 gallon Tropical Reef Habitat, which can be viewed from three locations and holds thousands of colourful fish, coral, sea turtles, and two kinds of sharks.
 Don’t forget to stop by the seahorse and sea dragon exhibit to see if you can find these camouflaged creatures hidden among the seaweed.

 In addition to the three main galleries, the aquarium also features outdoor exhibits, including an interactive Shark Lagoon, the Lorikeet Forest aviary, penguin habitat, and a horseshoe crab touch lab.

 If you’re looking to dive in further, the aquarium offers many educational, exclusive, and behind-the-scenes experiences.
 You can get up close and personal with animals such as stingrays, sea lions, and penguins, or dive right into an exhibit (certification required).
 If your kids have dreamed of staying overnight next to a gigantic fish tank, you can do that too.

-Opening in late 2018/early 2019 is Pacific Visions, a brand-new wing that will help aquarium visitors better understand the challenges the ocean faces and the opportunities it holds.
+Opening in spring 2019 is Pacific Visions, a brand-new wing that will help aquarium visitors better understand the challenges the ocean faces and the opportunities it holds.
 The expansion, sheathed in a striking blue-green biomorphic shell, includes a state-of-the-art interactive theatre, a larger exhibit gallery with live animals, and an art gallery.

 Insider tip: Check out the Aquarium of the Pacific website for upcoming events, hours, ticket prices, and information on discounted tickets.